 - I’ve also been using Evernote for clipping screenshots of art I like from sites I come across.
 This way I can get a clipped screenshot of a piece of art with the link to it in the note so I can keep track of reference images for art projects and stock images for blog posts.

-- I’ve also been using it more and more to take screenshots of sites i’m working on and then using the web clipping in order to get colour values in the Gimp.
+- I’ve also been using it more and more to take screenshots of sites i’m working on and then using the screenshots in order to get colour values in the Gimp.
 Making digital web clipping swatches.

 - It’s also pretty useful for keeping bits of IM conversations.
 If you don’t want to save a whole conversation.
 Print screen a screenshot and keep the bit you need to keep and there you go.